lief-project/LIEF/doc/sphinx/formats/elf.rst

 |

-The manager is implemented in the ``ELF::DataHandler::Handler`` classe.
+The manager is implemented in the ``ELF::DataHandler::Handler`` class.